 These statements make sense.
 However, there’s a HUGE difference between learning taking place at one age and a lifetime of financial habits being cemented at the same age.
 My kids at seven understood the math concept of addition at age 7, but division and fractions came later.
 Just because a child understands the idea of adding, we don’t stop there and say, “the math habits are learned now.”
 No, we build on that math foundation.
 How else would children understand algebra, trigonometry, and calculus?

 Perhaps the study’s best finding can be found in the opening statement of the conclusion:

 “In summary, the evidence indicates that teaching young children explicit forms of ‘financial’ knowledge per se is likely to be ineffectual in shaping or changing their behaviours.”

 My understanding of that conclusion is that young children likely can’t be taught money habits that are different than what they experience through their personal experience.
 That also makes sense.
 However, young children grow, and it would make sense that older children, tweens, teens, and adults of all ages can benefit from being taught personal finance.

 When I was looking up this study, I first came across the press release annoucing the findings.

 This is where I stress that the Money Advice Service is a non-profit that seems to be a government agency in England.
-It isn’t a company that has a nefarious plan to profit off of consumers (or at least I don’t think it is).
+It isn’t a company with a nefarious plan to profit off consumers (or at least I don’t think it is).